Skip to main content Skip to secondary navigation

 Gender Inclusivity Practices

-Supportive attitudes and practices regarding personal pronouns and gender inclusivity in teaching can help enhance a thriving academic community for all.
-In this guide, the Gender Data Enablement Project has incorporated information from student and faculty experience surveys, along with helpful practices, to support gender inclusivity in Stanford classes.
+Supportive practices regarding gender in teaching can help enhance a thriving academic community for all students.
+This guide incorporates information from student and faculty experience surveys, along with helpful practices, to support all students in Stanford classes.

 “Everyone wants to be seen for who they are.” —Stanford student